markmnl/fmsg/README.md

 ### Reject or Accept Response

 A code less than 100 indicates rejection for all recipients and will be the only value.
-Other codes are per recipient for domain in the same order as the as in the to field of the message, excluding recipients for other domains.
+Other codes are per recipient in the same order as the as in the to field of the message excluding recipients for other domains.

 |name   |type           |comment                                |
 |:------|:--------------|:--------------------------------------|